gherman7755/DatabaseSecurity/README.md

-# Laboratory Work 7
+# Database Security
 ##### Authors: Bucila Dinara, Gherman Artiom
 ##### Group: FAF-193
-In this laboratory work we created our own database usign `MongoDB`.
+In this project we created our own database usign `MongoDB`.
 Our table contains such columns like `name`, `id`, `email` and `password`.
 The `password` column contains only encrypted passwords.
 The only way to decrypt it, is to run our app.
 There is possibility to